-Credit Line: Purchased by the College of Consumer and Family Sciences.
-In the Art on Campus Collection, University Museums, Iowa State University, Ames, Iowa.
+Credit Line: Purchased with funds from the College of Business.
+In the Art on Campus Collection, University Museums, Iowa State University.

 Bill Barrett's sculptures belong to the classical tradition of American modernism where clarity of form and firmness of structure are coupled with the harmonious juxtaposition of the curvilinear.
 He expresses a sculptural consciousness of the organic, surfacing into elegant gestures that in their virtually liquid appearance indicate natural growth.
 His work is sensual and intuitive rather than ruled by an imposed logic.
 It floats through space, curving upward and outward, flirting with weight and gravity.
 Like much sculpture based on European traditions, Barrett's work carries with it a memory of the archaic.

 Philip Palmedo, author of the book on his work, Bill Barrett, The Life of a Sculptor, recognizes the influences that expressionism, Asian calligraphy, and most importantly, surrealism has had on his work - "surrealism as access to the locus of memory and feeling, to the place where the human inclination to sing and to move gracefully has its origins."

 Bill Barrett (American b.
 1934), one of today's foremost sculptors, was born in Los Angeles, CA. he earned a B.S. and M.S. in Design from the University of Michigan, and later an M.F.A. from the same institution.
 Since the mid 1960's, Barrett has been exhibiting his unique metal sculptures and abstract paintings in numerous solo and group exhibitions in such places as the United States, Switzerland, Bulgaria and Japan.